 Exercise during pregnancy is almost always a positive practice with many benefits.
 It has been thought to help prevent gestational diabetes, make labor much easier, and prepare your body for a quicker recovery.

 Even on a stationary bicycle, it is essential to keep your balance.
 Keeping your balance may be more difficult when you are pregnant, especially later in pregnancy.
 Balance is a large issue during pregnancy, particularly in the advancing months.
-In early pregnancy, hormonal shifts cause many women to feel lightheaded and dizzy which raises your potential for falling.
+In early pregnancy, hormonal shifts cause many women to feel lightheaded and dizzy which raises their potential for falling.
 In the second and especially the third trimester, your center of gravity from your growing belly will be off and your regular balance while riding can be largely unsteady.
 One quick plunge from your bike could easily cause trauma to your stomach, which could injure the baby, or placenta, or lead to premature labor.

 As the pregnancy develops, it becomes more difficult and riskier to ride and in your final trimester, it may become complicated to maintain your balance thus introducing additional possible falls from off your bike.